-A new series on Hadrian’s Wall starts tonight on Channel 5.
+A new theory suggests the Roman Ninth Legion was destroyed in a London rebellion.
 Harry Mount recalls his favourite original Roman documents found in Londinium

 There are few greater thrills in the ancient world than original inscriptions and letters.